hobstowler/Dungeon-Master-Planner/README.md

 ## Delete

-Delete anything and watch the change cascade through the database.
+Delete anything by clicking the 'delete' icon next to any row and watch the change cascade through the database.